s-fifteen-instruments/fpfind/README.md

 ## Contributing

-Version tags (as of **v2**) follow [semantic versioning](https://semver.org/spec/v2.0.0.html), with a build string indicating the date of release in "YYMMDD" format, e.g. **v2.0.0+2410224**.
+Version tags (as of **v2**) follow [semantic versioning](https://semver.org/spec/v2.0.0.html), with a build string indicating the date of release in "YYYYMMDD" format, e.g. **v2.0.0+20241024**.
 This allows clear indication to the user whether the local version is severely outdated, while maintaining the clarity of semantic versioning.
-Versioning is performed by:

-1. Modifying the **version** field in `pyproject.toml`, with no "v"
-1. Adding a basic git tag associated with the commit, with "v" prepended
+Dynamic versioning is handled by poetry, so bumping the version simply involves adding a lightweight git tag (with "v" prepended, e.g. `git tag {VERSION} [COMMIT]`).

 Commit messages to roughly follow [Angular commit message guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) (which aligns with the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/)).
 The type should be one of the following: **feat**, **fix**, **perf**, **refactor**, **style**, **test**, **docs**, **build**.
 If a scope is provided, it should be one of: